9. Ariel’s Undersea Adventures

 13. Jungle Cruises

 Jungle Cruise is a rare, remaining Opening Day Original for both Disneyland and Magic Kingdom.
 In general, they’ve grown up together.
-Usually, changes to one are exported to the other, up to and including the rides’ 2020 reimagining meant to remove some of the more cringe-worthy depictions of African and South American people.
+Usually, changes to one are exported to the other, up to and including the rides’ 2020 reimagining meant to remove some of the more cringe-worthy depictions of the indigenous people of Africa and South America.
 While they do have a lot in common, the two rides aren’t anywhere near being twins.

 A. Jungle Cruise (Disneyland, 1955)

 Disneyland’s Jungle Cruise is as classic as they come.
-A testament to designers’ use of space in the park, the ride’s eastern edge is barely ten feet from the back of Main Street, U.S.A.
-In its early days when the ride was a rather serious, documentary-style journey, but the addition of signature scenes by Disney Legend Marc Davis added humor and stylization to the ride, creating the masterpiece we know today.
+A testament to designers’ use of space in the park, the ride’s eastern edge is barely ten feet from the back of Main Street, U.S.A. – but 99% of visitors probably never realize it.
+In its early days when the ride was a rather serious, documentary-style journey, but the addition of signature scenes by Disney Legend Marc Davis added the animator’s signature humor, stylization, and wordless comedic setups to the ride (the Elephant Bathing Pool, the Trapped Safari, etc.) creating the masterpiece we know today.

 In 1994, Jungle Cruise (and much of Adventureland) was “absorbed” into the mythology and timeline of the Modern Marvel – Indiana Jones Adventure: Temple of the Forbidden Eye.
 The once squeaky-clean boats with their candy-cane-striped awnings were aged and rusted with tattered canvas, plucky 1930s Skippers, and a new multi-story boathouse queue with phonographs sputtering out jazzy jungle standards.
 Being wrapped up in the larger mythologies of Indiana Jones, the Jungle Navigation Co.
 Ltd., and S.E.A. arguably makes the Jungle Cruise stronger, even if Disney sometimes over-explains itself.